rust-lang/nomicon/src/vec-alloc.md

 allocation.
 We don't even need to handle it specially in almost any code because we usually need to check if `cap > len` or `len > 0` anyway.
 The recommended Rust value to put here is `mem::align_of::<T>()`.
-Unique provides a convenience for this: `Unique::empty()`.
-There are quite a few places where we'll want to use `empty` because there's no real allocation to talk about but `null` would make the compiler do bad things.
+Unique provides a convenience for this: `Unique::dangling()`.
+There are quite a few places where we'll want to use `dangling` because there's no real allocation to talk about but `null` would make the compiler do bad things.

 So: